-SESRC is led by Dr Katya Mileva, Associate Professor in Human Neurophysiology.
+SESRC is led by Prof. Katya Mileva, Professor in Human Neurophysiology.
 The Deputy Lead of the Centre is Professor Kiros Karamanidis, a Professor of Ageing and Exercise Science and Leader of the ‘Body and Movement’ research theme.
 Professor Markus Raab leads the ‘Mind and Motion’ research theme and is also the Head of the Department of Performance Psychology and Head of the Institute of Psychology at the German Sport University in Cologne.

 The mix of academic staff, post-doctoral, doctoral and visiting researchers with internationally recognised expertise, allow the Sport and Exercise Science Research Centre to offer a stimulating and diverse research, enterprise and learning environment.